Proud Canadian Company

 Key Takeaways

-• Most lenders offer homeownership options for permanent and non-permanent residents through one of Canada’s three default insurers.
+• Many lenders offer mortgage options for newcomers through Canada’s 3 mortgage default insurers.

 • Newcomers must meet the eligibility requirements of the lenders and insurers to obtain mortgage financing.